manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 npm install && npm start
 ```

 The GraphQL server will become available at [`http://localhost:4000/graphql`](http://localhost:4000/graphql).
 You can also see an interactive playground at [`http://localhost:4000/playground`](http://localhost:4000/playground).
-Using this GraphQL Playground interface, you can inspect the schema of this server or send documents containing queries and/or mutations to it.
+Using this GraphQL Playground interface, you can inspect the schema of this server or send documents containing queries or mutations to it.
 An example of a document with a query that can be handled by this GraphQL server is:

 ```
 query {